-To enhance the Company's ability to pay the Minimum Quarterly Distribution on the Common Units during the Subordination Period (as defined, generally the time during which distributions with respect to the Subordinated Units are subordinated to distributions on the Common Units), which will generally extend at least through June 30, 2003, each holder of Common Units will be entitled to receive the Minimum Quarterly Distribution, plus any arrearages thereon, before any distributions are made on the subordinated limited partner interests (the "Subordinated Units").
-Upon expiration of the Subordination Period, all Subordinated Units will convert into Common Units on a one-for-one basis and will thereafter participate pro rata with the other Common Units in distributions of Available Cash.
+To enhance the Company's ability to pay the Minimum Quarterly Distribution on the Common Units during the Subordination Period, which will generally extend at least through June 30, 2003, each holder of Common Units will be entitled to receive the Minimum Quarterly Distribution, plus any arrearages thereon, before any distributions are made on the Subordinated Units.
+Upon expiration of the Subordination Period, all Subordinated Units will convert into Common Units on a one-for-one basis and will thereafter participate prorata with the other Common Units in distributions of Available Cash.
 Under certain circumstances, up to 50% of the Subordinated Units may convert into Common Units prior to the expiration of the Subordination Period.
 See "Cash Distribution Policy."

 The Common Units offered hereby will represent an aggregate 16.6% interest in the Company and Enterprise Products Operating L.P., a Delaware limited partnership, which, upon consummation of the transactions described herein, will become the Company's subsidiary operating partnership (in such capacity, the "Operating Partnership").
 The general partner of the Company and the Operating Partnership will be Enterprise Products GP, LLC (the "General Partner"), a newly-formed Delaware limited liability company.
 The General Partner will own an aggregate 2% interest in the Company and the Operating Partnership.
 In addition, a wholly-owned subsidiary of EPCO will own 34,004,974 Common Units and 21,269,838 Subordinated Units, representing a 50.1% interest and 31.3% interest, respectively, in the Company and the Operating Partnership on a combined basis.
-The Common Units and the Subordinated Units are collectively referred to herein as the "Units."
+The Common Units and the Subordinated Units are collectively referred to herein as the

+"Units."
 Holders of the Common Units and the Subordinated Units are collectively referred to herein as "Unitholders."